kenjennings/Atari-Breakout76/README08Memory.md

 When the Operating System is active several 256 byte pages at the beginning of memory are committed to variables supporting Operating System functions.
 Also, if DOS is loaded a couple more Kilobytes of low memory are committed to DOS and the disk buffers.

 The Atari's ANTIC graphics hardware also reads data from memory.
 While the graphics chip can access the entire 16-bit address space there are limits to how much contiguous memory the chip may automatically reference.
 Also, some graphics features use only one byte to describe a starting Page number for the beginning of data.

 Overview of system memory:

+Diagram of memory map goes here.

 **Page Zero**